tulku/kicad-project-generator/README.md

 `$ ./new_kicad_project <path to where we want the project>`

+The script assumes that the project name is the name of the directory where you want the project to be in.
+There cannot be spaces on the name of the project, nor in the path to it.

 For example, if we want to create a project named 'Tiburoncin' in our home directory, we would run:

 `$ ./new_kicad_project ~/Tiburoncin`